terramate-io/terramate/README.md

-Checkout the docs on [overall configuration](docs/config.md) for details on how different kinds of configurations can help you to avoid duplication and write solid infrastructure as code.
+Checkout the docs on [overall configuration](docs/config.md) for details on how different kinds of configurations can help you to avoid duplication and write solid Infrastructure as Code.

 ## Why using stacks?